 - Pain and suffering

 After estimating your losses, we can file a claim with the bus company’s insurance company and negotiate a settlement for compensation that you deserve.

 Schedule a Free Consultation Today with A Bus Accident Lawyer in Hamilton County

 Speak with a bus accident lawyer in Hamilton County.
-If you or your loved one suffered injuries in a bus accident, the Law Offices of Ogle, Elrod & Bari, PLLC can help you recover compensation for your damages.
+If you or your loved one suffered injuries in a bus accident, OEB Law, PLLC can help you recover compensation for your damages.